Voilett-Roze/asus/NVRAM-Save-Restore-Utility.md

 A 'Migration Mode' can be used when transferring settings between routers.
 This mode excludes certain variables (such as transmit power), that should evaluated based on the new hardware.

+## Requirements ##
+A USB drive formatted as ext2, ext3, ext4 with an available partition for the NVRAM Save/Restore Utility installation.

 ## Installing the Utility ##
-The latest version of the utility is hosted on [GitHub](https://github.com/Xentrk/nvram-save-restore-utility) and can be installed using [amtm](https://diversion.ch/amtm.html).
+The latest version of the utility is hosted on [GitHub](https://github.com/Xentrk/nvram-save-restore-utility) and can be installed using [amtm](https://diversion.ch/amtm.html). amtm also has a utility to format a USB.

 ## Support ##
 [User NVRAM Save/Restore Utility Support Thread](https://www.snbforums.com/threads/release-nvram-save-restore-utility.61722/)